 - Hypertonic Muscles

 Most treatments are covered by your extended health plan.
-Ask your practitioner for further information.
+Direct billing is available for most services.

 If you are looking for the best treatment for plantar warts, you need to consider a new form of plantar wart treatment now available in our downtown Toronto Chiropody clinic.
 For a convenient and effective way to get rid of plantar warts permanently, consider the advantages of Swift Microwave plantar wart removal.

 WHAT IS SWIFT?

 Swift is a new technology, developed in the UK, which has been licensed for the general treatment of skin lesions in Podiatry and Dermatology.
 Swift uses microwave energy which is delivered through a special probe applied to the skin to treat the affected tissue.

 Like many treatments for skin lesions, some minor discomfort may be experienced.
 Before treatment, your podiatrist or dermatologist may decide to reduce the lesion with a blade.
 Pain levels vary from person to person but most people undergoing Swift liken it to a pain similar to an injection or a scratch, lasting 2 – 3 seconds then quickly subsiding

 In some cases the treated area may feel sore but will not prevent you from undertaking normal daily activities.